OpenCookbook/recipes/baked-french-toast.md

 - butter a 9x13 baking dish
 - In a large bowl beat together half and half(or milk), eggs, sugar and spices
 - Cut ends off bread and cut bread into 1 inch slices
-- Dip boath sides of each slice into egg mixtures for 10 to 15 seconds to let bread absorb mixture
+- Dip both sides of each slice into egg mixtures for 10 to 15 seconds to let bread absorb mixture
 - Overlap slices in prepared pan
 - pour leftover egg mixture over bread